I cured my eczema by eliminating potatoes from my diet. That’s right, potatoes were causing my eczema.

 I resigned myself to living with eczema, and never finding a cure.
 This all changed after a fateful conversation with my girlfriend, now wife.

 In the early stages of dating I jokingly feigned that I was going to take a bite out of a raw russet potato.
-My wife stopped me by stating urgently, “don’t you know raw potatoes are poisonous?”
+She stopped me by stating urgently, “don’t you know raw potatoes are poisonous?”

 I had no idea.
-In fact, I had to Google it, and her claim was validated.
-Apparently raw potatoes and green young potatoes have high concentrations of a glycoalkaloid toxin called solanine.
+In fact, I didn’t believe her, so I had to Google it, and her claim was validated.
+Apparently raw potatoes especially younger greener potatoes have high concentrations of a glycoalkaloid toxin called solanine.
 This toxin is somewhat neutralized through cooking, but traces of that toxin always remain.

 It was in that moment that I had a major epiphany.
 What if my eczema was caused by my diet?
 What if it was actually atopic dermititis?
 I had long suspected that the eczema came from within.
 Why would I have eczema on my eyelids for instance?
 I don’t wear makeup or face lotions.
 Nothing really touches my eyelids over the course of a day, and yet they had these oozy patches.
 At times the eczema on my hands and in the bends of my arms and legs seemed to ooze.
 It felt like acid was coming out of my body and burning my skin.